RESEARCH STARTER

 Caffeine's effects vary based on individual tolerance, with withdrawal symptoms including headaches and lethargy upon cessation.
 Acute caffeine overdose, though rare in social use, can have serious consequences, including cardiac arrhythmias and may be particularly dangerous during pregnancy.
 The potential for misuse, especially with energy drinks or pure caffeine powders, raises concerns about safety, particularly among younger populations.
 Understanding these effects can help individuals make informed choices regarding their caffeine consumption.

 DEFINITION: Caffeine, a derivative of methylxanthine found in certain plants worldwide, is a central nervous system stimulant that causes short- and long-term effects on the body, even with use in coffee, tea, or colas.
-Although generally regarded as safe as a food additive by the US Food and Drug Administration (FDA), caffeine also is a drug with the capacity to harm and to worsen medical problems.
+Although generally regarded as safe as a food additive by the US Food and Drug Administration (FDA), caffeine is also a drug with the capacity to harm and to worsen medical problems.

 ALSO KNOWN AS: Caffeinism